 In our previous blog posts we outlined how to implement CrowdSec in conjunction with Traefik as reverse proxy.
-Furthermore, we showcased how to parse Traefik logs via Promtail and piping those logs into Grafana + Loki.
+Furthermore, we showcased how to parse Traefik logs via Promtail and visualizing those logs with Loki in Grafana.

-In todays blog post, we will focus on parsing CrowdSec decisions and building a selfhosted Cyber Threat Intelligence (TI) dashboard using Grafana + VictoriaMetrics.
-The dashboard will offer threat intelligence data, automatic hyperlinks to CrowdSec's CTI, Shodan, Censys and more external services as well as a world map of attacking IPs and countries.
+In today's blog post, we'll dive into parsing CrowdSec alerts and creating a self-hosted Cyber Threat Intelligence (CTI) dashboard using Grafana and VictoriaMetrics.
+This dashboard will visualize threat data, include direct links to CrowdSec's CTI, Shodan, Censys, and other external services for IP lookups, and feature an interactive world map.

 Prerequisites